Porus: Result

 The battle resulted in a decisive Greek victory; however, A. B. Bosworth warns against an uncritical reading of Greek sources, who obviously exaggerated.
 Alexander held athletic and gymnastic games at the site, and even commissioned two cities in commemoration: Nicaea at the site of his victory and Bucephalous at the battle-ground, in memory of his horse.
-Later, decadrachms were minted by the Babylonian mint depicting Alexander on horseback, armed with a sarissa and attacking a pair of Indians atop an elephant.
+Later, decadrachms were minted by the Babylonian mint depicting Alexander on horseback, armed with a sarissa and attacking a pair of Indian soldiers atop an elephant.

 Aftermath

 Despite the apparently one-sided results, Alexander was impressed by Porus and chose not to depose him.
-His territory was not only reinstated, but also expanded, with Alexander's forces annexing the territories of Glausaes, who ruled to the northeast of Porus' kingdom.
+His territory was not only restored, but also expanded, with Alexander's forces annexing the territories of Glausaes, who ruled to the northeast of Porus' kingdom.
 Further, Omphis was reconciled with Porus.

-A joint expedition was then mounted against a territory east of Chenab, ruled by an enemy cousin of Porus; he had earlier submitted to Alexander but, suspicious of Porus' rise in rank, chose to flee with his army.
-The date of this battle remains disputed; Alexander's forces overran his lands before meeting stiff resistance at a walled Sangala on the other side of Ravi.
+A joint expedition was then mounted against a territory east of the Chenab, ruled by an enemy cousin of Porus; he had earlier submitted to Alexander but, suspicious of Porus' rise in rank, chose to flee with his army.
+The date of this battle remains disputed; Alexander's forces overran his lands before meeting stiff resistance at a walled Sangala on the other side of the Ravi.
 Siege warfare was executed to brilliant effect and the full-fledged attack began once Porus had joined with his elephants.
 As Sangala and allied cities were razed, Porus was allowed to station his garrisons.

-Thereafter, Alexander proceeded unopposed to Beas and even intended to cross it towards mainland India; however, the monsoon was at its peak and his weary troops remained stubborn despite his cajoling and threats.
+Thereafter, Alexander proceeded unopposed to the Beas and even intended to cross it towards the Gangetic Plain; however, the monsoon was at its peak and his weary troops remained stubborn despite his cajoling and threats.
 A reluctant Alexander had to renounce his plans and turn back.
-Porus was thus ratified as the de facto ruler of the entire territory east of Jhelum, with no European satrap to co-rule with, unlike Ambhi and Abisares.
+Porus was thus ratified as the de facto ruler of the entire territory east of the Jhelum, with no European satrap to co-rule with, unlike Ambhi and Abisares.
 The crossing-back of the Jhelum was a prolonged affair; filled with festivities, it attracted thousands.

 Death

-After Alexander's death in 323 BC, Perdiccas became the regent of his empire, and after Perdiccas's murder in 321 BC, Antipater became the new regent.
-According to Diodorus, Antipater recognized Porus's authority over the territories along the Indus River.
-However, Eudemus, who had served as Alexander's satrap in the Punjab region, treacherously killed Porus.
+After the death of Alexander the Great in 323 BC, Perdiccas became the regent of his empire, and after Perdiccas' murder in 321 BC, Antipater became the new regent.
+According to Diodorus, Antipater recognized Porus' authority over the territories along the Indus River.
+However, Eudemus, who had served as Alexander's satrap in the Punjab region, killed Porus.